rackerlabs/docs-cloud-load-balancers/rst/dev-guide/index.rst

 Use the following links to get user and reference information for using the Rackspace Cloud Load Balancers service REST API.

+- For information about getting started using the API, see the :ref:`Getting Started Guide<getting-started>`.
 - For details about using the API, see the :ref:`Developer Guide <developer-guide>`.
 - For details about API resources, operations, requests and responses, see the :ref:`API reference <api-reference>`.